deepflowio/docs/translate/translated/04-best-practice/01-agent-advanced-config.md

 # Introduction

-DeepFlow Agent Advanced Configuration.
+DeepFlow Agent advanced configuration.

-DeepFlow uses declarative APIs to control all deepflow-agents, with almost all deepflow-agent configurations being delivered through the deepflow-server.
-In DeepFlow, an agent-group is a group that manages the configuration of a set of deepflow-agents.
-We can specify the `vtap-group-id-request` in the local configuration file of the deepflow-agent (K8s ConfigMap, deepflow-agent.yaml on the Host) to declare the desired group to join, or directly configure the group each deepflow-agent belongs to on the deepflow-server (the latter has higher priority).
-The agent-group-config corresponds one-to-one with the agent-group and is associated through the agent-group ID.
+DeepFlow uses a declarative API to centrally manage all agents, while the data collection configuration of agents is uniformly distributed by the deepflow-server to the agents within the corresponding agent-group based on the agent-group-config content.

+An agent-group is used to manage the configuration of a group of agents.
+By specifying `vtap-group-id-request` in the agent [configuration file](https://github.com/deepflowio/deepflow/blob/main/agent/config/deepflow-agent.yaml) (K8s ConfigMap or `/etc/deepflow-agent.yaml`), you can declare the agent-group it belongs to (if not specified, the [Default](../configuration/agent/) configuration is used by default).
+Finally, the association between agent, agent-group, and agent-group-config is established through the agent-group-id.

 ## Common Operations for agent-group

-View the list of agent-groups:
+View the agent-group list:

 ```bash
 deepflow-ctl agent-group list